 At Futures, we believe in “Building on Abilities”.
-That means supporting Pennsylvanian adults with intellectual and mental health disabilities to achieve greater independence and an enhanced quality of life.
-We help them become participating, contributing members of the community and have greater independence, choice, and opportunity.
+Our Mission is to support Pennsylvanians with developmental disabilities to achieve greater independence and enhanced quality of life, to become participating, contributing members of the community, and to have greater independence, choice and opportunity.

-Our goal is to provide high quality services and supports that are delivered in respectful, inclusive environments, to foster competent, evidence-based practice, and to extend our reach to all McKean County residents with developmental disabilities who need our services.
+Our Vision is to continue refining a system of quality services and supports delivered in respectful, inclusive environments, to foster competent, evidence-based practice, and to extend our reach to all Pennsylvanians with developmental disabilities who need our services.

 We aim to improve the quality of our support and services through

 Listening to individuals with developmental disabilities and their families, caregivers, and friends, and sharing information with internal and external stakeholders